-Whatever the vertical coordinate used, the model offers the possibility of representing the bottom topography with steps that follow the face of the model cells (step like topography) [Madec et al. 1996].
-The distribution of the steps in the horizontal is defined in a 2D integer array, mbathy, which gives the number of ocean levels (i.e. those that are not masked) at each t-point. mbathy is computed from the meter bathymetry using the definition of gdept as the number of t-points which gdept $\leq$ bathy.
+Whatever the vertical coordinate used, the model offers the possibility of representing the bottom topography with steps that follow the face of the model cells (step like topography) [?].
+The distribution of the steps in the horizontal is defined in a 2D integer array, mbathy, which gives the number of ocean levels (i.e. those that are not masked) at each t-point. mbathy is computed from the meter bathymetry using the definiton of gdept as the number of t-points which gdept $\leq$ bathy.